scthakuri/chp-ads-block-detector/readme.txt

 == Changelog ==

 = 3.5 =
+*  ☞ Sine our plugin is whitelist autmatically by adblock extension, We have added random class generator to free version also.
+We request you to update your plugin immediately.
 *  ☞ Random Class Generator [On every refresh, the classes and ids are changed.]
 *  ☞ Remove Hide on Mobile
 *  ☞ Remove Interval Check